ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 between versions; these are much smaller and more localized breaking changes than with Julia, so that most recent example code online works readily.
-As its focus has always been on large-scale parallelism rather than desktop computing, it is more of a niche project and so has attracted much less interest and many fewer users than Julia
+As its focus has always been on large-scale parallelism rather than desktop computing, its potential market is smaller so has attracted less interest and fewer users than Julia
 --- however, if you read this blog, Chapel's niche is one you are almost certainly very interested in.
 The relative paucity of users is reflected in the smaller number of contributed packages, although